 Sometimes called a resume summary statement, a career summary statement is a short paragraph included at the top of your resume, detailing your most important skills and work experience.
 It can be thought of as a condensed cover letter and it should quickly highlight all the qualities a hiring manager would be interested in.

-Career summary objectives should be written clearly and accurately, without any buzzwords or unnecessary jargon.
+Career summaries should be written clearly and accurately, without any buzzwords or unnecessary jargon.
 This short paragraph will help the hiring manager decide whether to keep reading or not, so take your time to write it.

 Example of a Career Summary Statement: